CJ's Elephant Antics: Reception

 On release the 8-bit computer versions of CJ's Elephant Antics received consistently positive reviews from major publications of the time receiving a 94% from Zzap!64, a 93% from Raze, 85% from Your Sinclair, and 81% from Crash.
 CJ's Elephant Antics was also numbered #55 in Crash's retrospective top 100 ZX Spectrum games feature and #34 in its public voted Spectrum top 50 of all time.

 Reviews for the Amiga and Atari ST versions were more inconsistent and ranged from 83% in Amiga Force to much lower scores such as the 63% it received in Amiga Power.

 Sequels

 CJ's Elephant Antics spawned two sequels: CJ in the USA for most home computers and CJ Elephant Fugitive for the Game Gear.
 There were also two games in the series that were cancelled: CJ in Space and CJ's Island Antics.
 CJ's Island Antics was outsourced by Codemasters to another team.
 Though the 3rd game in the series, CJ in Space, was never commercially released, the 4th game did see a partial release in Germany for the C64 as a free cover game with one of CP Verlag's digital magazines under the name Jimbo.

 Codemasters made several games similar to CJ's Elephant Antics: DJ Puff's Volcanic Adventure and Stuntman Seymour.
 Both were noted for their similarities to CJ by contemporary reviewers.

 Credits

-(All credits were took from Codemasters' official page.)
+(All credits were taken from Codemasters' official page.)

 Designed by David T. Clarke and Ashley Hogg.